|

 each other.5.
 Thomas' wife had

-did not resist] and hid with another earl, John De Warrene at
+did not resist] and hid with another earl, John de Warenne at

-Reigate who held estates in Sussex and at Conisboro'
+Reigate who held Lewes in Sussex and estates in the manor of Wakefield and

 in Yorkshire.
-This started a war with Warrene's manors and
+This started a war with Warenne over his manors and

-castles in Yorkshire which may still have been continuing in the 1350's.
+castles in Yorkshire which may still have been continuing into the 1350's

 support in an attempt to overthrow Edward II.
 From 1315